 More detailed instructions can be found in the README file.

 Users are free to use the code as is or to create their own additional SIAL tables.
-We would love it if you contributed your code to the master version on Github.
-Please contact email@example.com to do this.
+We'd love it if you contributed your code to the master version on GitHub.
+Please contact firstname.lastname@example.org to do this.

 Statistics NZ will put the events tables into production shortly, meaning the tables will update every time the IDI is refreshed.
 This involves creating each event-structure table in an area all authorised IDI users can access.